 Tahini bread or pita bread would go really well with this delicious dip/spread.
 You can keep the dip covered in the fridge for 3-4 days.
 Middle Eastern stores or specialty stores usually carry the red pepper paste.
 If you can’t find it, there is a recipe for red pepper paste, biber salcasi.

 This delicious dip and over 90 authentic Turkish recipes are included at my cookery book, Ozlem’s Turkish Table.
-Signed copies now 10 % Off at this link and delivered worldwide, including the US and Canada.
+Signed copies now 10 % Off at this link and delivered worldwide.
+If you live in the US, Canada or Mexico, you can order here with reduced shipping rates.

 Preparation time: 15 minutes